raspberrypilearning/turtle-tracker/en/step_1.md

 title: What you will learn
 ---

-+ Use x and y coordinates in Scratch
++ How to use x and y coordinates in Scratch
-+ Use lists to store and import data
++ How to use lists to store and import data
-+ Use Scratch to understand a real-world environmental topic
++ How to use Scratch to understand a real-world environmental topic

 --- /collapse ---